AllenCellModeling/aicsimageio/README.md

 #### Full Image Reading Notes

-The `.data` and `.xarray_data` properties will load the whole image into memory.
+The `.data` and `.xarray_data` properties will load the whole scene into memory.
-The `.get_image_data` function will load the whole image into memory and then retrieve the specified chunk.
+The `.get_image_data` function will load the whole scene into memory and then retrieve the specified chunk.

 ### Delayed Image Reading

+If your image doesn't fit in memory:

 ```python
 from aicsimageio import AICSImage